thetnaingsoe5163/stand_alone_java_gui_app/README.md

 # stand_alone_java_app

-In this repo, you can find java stand alone gui application.
+In this repo, you can find java stand alone gui applications.
-You just need to download this archived file, extract and run in your windows.
+You just need to download these archived files, extract and run in your windows.